 - Visit roadside attractions instead of flightseeing them.
 While flightseeing tours are truly epic, they’re also expensive.
 Instead, look for alternatives you can visit by car, like glaciers (Exit Glacier, Matanuska Glacier, Portage Glacier) and fishing spots (Copper River, Homer, Seward).

-Hopefully with these tips you can trim the cost of traveling to Alaska (point #4) down enough to make that trip happen sooner in life (point #3)!
+Hopefully with these tips, you can trim the cost of traveling to Alaska (point #4) down enough to make that trip happen sooner in life (point #3)!

 6. Alaska Has Four Distinct Seasons

 When I was a kid growing up in Alaska, I remember that when the mercury hit 55°F, it was shorts weather!
 Summer in Alaska isn’t balmy, humid, or sweltering like other places in the Lower 48.
-But it is a summer, and the other seasons each offer its own distinct experience:
+But it is summer, and the other seasons each offer their own distinct experience: